geisonmcd/giveChange/README.md

 # Give Change Function

-Implement a function which, given an amount of money, and a cost of the product, returns an array specifying which coins are to be given as change.
+Implement a function which, given an amount of money and product price, returns an array specifying which coins are to be given as change.

 ## Floating point number precision: